 Luckily, we had already confirmed that vineyard tours and wine tastings would be a big part of our RTW, so we did some recon regarding which areas of the North and South Islands were most worth visiting.
-The fact that Napier and Hawke’s Bay happened to be our first stop on a two-month tour of vineyards in the Southern Hemisphere was pure luck.
+The fact that Napier was our first stop on a two-month vineyard tour of the Southern Hemisphere was pure luck.

 The fact that we had two days in Napier to dedicate solely to wine tasting was pure genius.